Posted on Leave a comment

 Gladys Horton 1/2011

-Gladys HortonJanuary 26, 2011 – Gladys Horton was born in Born in Gainesville, Florida on May 30, 1945, according to her son Vaughn Thornton, even though there is some dispute on the correct date being May 30, 1944.
+Gladys HortonJanuary 26, 2011 – Gladys Horton was born in Gainesville, Florida on May 30, 1945, according to her son Vaughn Thornton, even though there is some dispute on the correct date being May 30, 1944.

 By the time she was nine months old, her son said, she was an orphan and consigned to foster care, growing up mostly in different towns in Michigan.
 Her full name was Gladys Catherine Horton.
 She was married once and divorced, and had three sons.
 Besides Mr. Thornton, one other son, Sammy Coleman, survives her, along with two grandchildren.